AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/submit-workfront-requests-from-ms-teams.md

 ---
 product-area: workfront-integrations;agile-and-teams;user-management
 navigation-topic: workfront-for-microsoft-teams
-title: Submit Adobe Workfront requests from Microsoft Teams
+title: Submit [!DNL Adobe Workfront] requests from [!DNL Microsoft] Teams
 description: After your team owner installs Adobe Workfront for Microsoft Teams, you can submit Workfront requests from your Microsoft Teams account.
 To do so, you must have a Workfront account with access to submit requests.
 For information about installing Workfront for Microsoft Teams, see Installing Workfront for Microsoft Teams.
 author: Becky
 feature: Workfront Integrations and Apps
 exl-id: 5975d773-eae6-44ae-8296-2013504da3a8
 ---
-# Submit Adobe Workfront requests from Microsoft Teams
+# Submit [!DNL Adobe Workfront] requests from [!DNL Microsoft] Teams

 After your team owner installs Adobe Workfront for Microsoft Teams, you can submit Workfront requests from your Microsoft Teams account.
 To do so, you must have a Workfront account with access to submit requests.
 For information about installing Workfront for Microsoft Teams, see [Installing Workfront for Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md).

 >[!NOTE]
 >
 >Microsoft Teams no longer supports Internet Explorer.
-To use the Adobe Workfront for Microsoft Teams integration, you must use a web browser other than Internet Explorer.
+To use the [!DNL Adobe Workfront] for Microsoft Teams integration, you must use a web browser other than Internet Explorer.

 ## Access requirements